Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Conclusion

 \section{Conclusion}

 In this work, we considered a multivariate discrete-valued times series model, wherein component count series are obtained by binning the continuous values of latent Gaussian dynamic factor processes.
 We introduced an estimation method based on second-order properties of the count and latent processes, and PCA.
-We also suggested additional model selection approaches for determining the number of factor series and their lag orders through cross-validation and information criteria.
+We also suggested additional model selection approaches for determining the number of factor series and their lag orders through cross-validation.
+We provided the theoretical guarantees of the estimators by applying available concentration results for the considered model with general latent Gaussian processes.
 Facilitated by the state-space formulation of our model, we employed a sequential Monte Carlo method with resampling, for forecasting.
-Our estimation and forecasting methods were examined on simulated data and an empirical example from psychology.
+Our estimation and forecasting methods were examined on simulated data and an empirical example.
+The R code used for the illustrations in Section \ref{sse:estimation-unknown}, the simulation study of Sections \ref{se:simulation}, and the data analysis of Section \ref{se:application} are available on GitHub at \href{https://github.com/yk748/latent_Gaussian_TS}{https://github.com/yk748/latent\_Gaussian\_TS}.

 While our study advances a framework for latent Gaussian time series modeling of categorical observations collected over time, important questions remain.
-As we pointed out in Remark \ref{rem:high_dim}, theory for our model in high dimensions is currently being investigated.
-Regarding estimation, the lag order selection could be improved.
+The question of how to employ time-varying covariates is discussed in Supplemental Material but left for future work.
 There are also potential improvements to make in terms of accuracy and computing time of our forecasting methods.
-Instead of employing standard particle filtering strategies, one could try other variants of sequential Monte Carlo sampling, for example, ensemble Kalman filtering \cite[e.g.][]{frei:2013}.
+Instead of employing standard particle filtering strategies, one could try other variants of sequential Monte Carlo sampling, for example, ensemble Kalman filtering in a high-dimensional regime \cite[e.g.,][]{katzfuss2020ensemble}.